ExploreASL/ExploreASL/Modules/SubModule_ASL/README.md

 Submodule of ExploreASL ASL Module, that registers ASL to T1w (or potentially other structural images).

 ### Workflow

+This submodule registers ASL images to **T1w** space, by using a combination of the registration techniques below.
+Note that in the absence of raw structural files (i.e. **T1**.nii\[.gz\] or **T1_ORI**.nii\[.gz\], it will recreate dummy files from standard space to do this registration

+**M0-T1w rigid-body**  -> this works well in **2D EPI** sequences **PWI-pGM rigid-body** -> this is robust across sequences with different
+                      readouts and consequently different effective spatial resolutions.
+With low spatial resolution (e.g. **GE 3D** spiral product sequence), M0-T1w registration may not work, but **PWI-pGM** will work.
+                      **PWI-pGM** registration fails with large (vascular) artifacts, therefore this is performed only with relatively low spatial **CoV**.
+**PWI-pGM affine**     -> If the spatial **CoV** is sufficiently low, this can
+                      improve the registration

+These images are registered to **ASL** templates that were inversely transformed from **MNI** to the **T1w** space (& resampled to the **ASL** space) As this would have an ever higher similarity with the **M0 & PWI**

+This submodule performs the following steps:
+0)    Administration:
+    - A) **ASL4D** is dealth with, if motion peaks were removed this is called **despiked_ASL4D**
+    - B) a default "OtherList" is specified.
+This is used every registration instance, except for removing the ref and src NIfTIs used in the registration instance.
+Also, inside the registration function the unexisting OtherList NIfTIs are skipped
+    - C) Define paths to the ASL templates
+    - D) Previous registration output files are removed
+    - E) Allow registration without structural data
+    - F) native->**MNI** transformation flow field y_T1.nii is smoothed to the effective **ASL** resolution y_ASL.nii
+    - G) Registration contrasts are dealth with: x.bRegistrationContrast - specifies the image contrast used for registration (OPTIONAL, DEFAULT = 2):
+                          - 0 = Control->T1w
+                          - 1 = CBF->pseudoCBF from template/pGM+pWM
+                                (skip if sCoV>0.667)
+                          - 2 = automatic (mix of both)
+                          - 3 = option 2 & force **CBF**->**pseudoCBF** irrespective of sCoV or Tanimoto coefficient
+    - H) Dummy src NIfTIs are created: mean_control.nii to register with T1w mean_PWI_Clipped.nii to register with pseudoCBF
+    - I) Create reference images, downsampled pseudoTissue

+1)    Registration Center of Mass
+2)    Registration **ASL** -> anat (Control->T1w)
+      (this step is only applied if it improves the Tanimoto coefficient)
+3)    Registration CBF->pseudoCBF
+      (this step is only applied if it improves the Tanimoto coefficient).
+Also, this step is only applied if the spatial CoV<0.67.
+Note that this is usually the case for 3D scans because of their lower effective spatial resolution.

+      x.bAffineRegistration - specifies the ASL-T1w rigid-body
+                                registration is followed up by an affine registration (OPTIONAL, DEFAULT = 2)
+                         - 0 = affine registration disabled
+                         - 1 = affine registration enabled
+                         - 2 = affine registration automatically chosen based on
+                               spatial CoV of PWI

 ### Recommended usage